-Base Belief Change for finitary monotonic logics
+Base Belief Change for Finitary Monotonic Logics

-Pere Pardo, Pilar Dellunde, and Lluís Godo
+Pere Pardo1, Pilar Dellunde^{1,2}, and Lluís Godo1

-$^1$ Institut d'Investigació en Intel·ligència Artificial (IIIA - CSIC)08193Bellaterra, Spain
+1 Institut d'Investigació en Intel·ligència Artificial (IIIA - CSIC)\$08193\$Bellaterra, Spain

-$^2~$ Universitat Autònoma de Barcelona (UAB) 08193 Bellaterra, Spain
+$^2\,$ Universitat Autònoma de Barcelona (UAB) 08193 Bellaterra, Spain

 Abstract.
 We slightly improve on characterization results already in the literature for base revision.
-We show that in order to axiomatically characterize revision operators in a logic the only conditions this logic is required to satisfy are: finitarity and monotonicity.
+We show that consistency-based partial meet revision operators can be axiomatized for any sentential logic Ssatisfying finitarity and monotonicity conditions (neither the deduction theorem nor supraclassicality are required to hold in S).
 A characterization of limiting cases of revision operators, full meet and maxichoice, is also offered.
 In the second part of the paper, as a particular case, we focus on the class of graded fuzzy logics and distinguish two types of bases, naturally arising in that context, exhibiting different behavior.